 Sub ApplicationInformation() ' Print name and type of current object.
 Debug.Print Application.CurrentProject.FullName Debug.Print Application.CurrentProject.ProjectType ' Set Hidden Objects option under Show on View Tab 'of the Options dialog box.
 Application.SetOption "Show Hidden Objects", True End Sub

-The next example shows how to use the CurrentProject object using Automation from another Microsoft Office application.
-First, from the other application, create a reference to Microsoft Access by clicking References on the Tools menu in the Module window.
-Select the check box next to Microsoft Access Object Library.
-Then enter the following code in a Visual Basic module within that application and call the GetAccessData procedure.
+The next example shows how to use the CurrentProject object by using Automation from another Microsoft Office application.
+First, from the other application, create a reference to Microsoft Access by choosing References on the Tools menu in the Module window.
+Select the check box next to Microsoft Access Object Library, and then enter the following code in a Visual Basic module within that application and call the GetAccessData procedure.

 Sub GetAccessData() ' Declare object variable in declarations section of a module Dim appAccess As Access.Application Dim strDB As String Dim strReportName As String strDB = "C:\Program Files\Microsoft "_ & "Office\Office11\Samples\Northwind.mdb" strReportName = InputBox("Enter name of report to be verified", _ "Report Verification") VerifyAccessReport strDB, strReportName End Sub Sub VerifyAccessReport(strDB As String, _ strReportName As String) ' Return reference to Microsoft Access ' Application object.
 Set appAccess = New Access.Application ' Open database in Microsoft Access. appAccess.OpenCurrentDatabase strDB ' Verify report exists.
 On Error Goto ErrorHandler appAccess.CurrentProject.AllReports(strReportName) MsgBox "Report " & strReportName & _ " verified within Northwind database." appAccess.CloseCurrentDatabase Set appAccess = Nothing Exit Sub ErrorHandler: MsgBox "Report " & strReportName & _ " does not exist within Northwind database." appAccess.CloseCurrentDatabase Set appAccess = Nothing End Sub